-- 1. Select Configuration > File Sources. - 464.
-In the File Source Administration dialog box, select the file source you want to export. - 466.
+- 1. Select Configuration > File Sources. - 2.
+In the File Source Administration dialog box, select the file source you want to export. - Click Z and select Export. - 4.
 Save the file to the appropriate location.

 Importing Source Sources

 Note You cannot import file sources in tablet view.